cmaddox1/codingbat/README.md

 This is the base repo for codingbat (<http://codingbat.com/python>) exercises.
 For each type of exercises, I provided solution to the first question.
 Please follow my coding style (docstrings, testing, etc.) to solve the rest of questions.

 This exercise is optional.
 There is no grading pressure or timing pressure.
-However, I strongly recommand you try all the questions all by yourself. **DO NOT google the solutions.**
+However, I strongly recommand you try all the questions without other's help. **DO NOT google the solutions.**

 ## How to submit